-Credit score is a numerical expression which is based on the analysis of an individual’s credit files.
-It represents the creditworthiness of an individual and is primarily based on a credit report information, which is typically sourced from credit bureaus like CIBIL.
+A credit score is a numerical expression which is based on the analysis of an individual’s credit files.
+It represents the creditworthiness of an individual and is primarily based on credit report information, which is typically sourced from credit bureaus like CIBIL.

-In India, CIBIL has been functioning as the credit information company since 2001.
-In 2010, three other organizations, Highmark, Experian and Equifax have been given licenses by Reserve Bank of India for operating as a credit information company, but CIBIL remains as the most popular one.
+In India, CIBIL has been functioning as a credit information company since 2001.
+In 2010, three other organizations, Highmark, Experian and Equifax were given licenses by the Reserve Bank of India for operating as credit information companies, but CIBIL remains the most popular one.

 CIBIL Transunion Score is a 3 digit number ranging from 300 to 900 representing an individual’s credit history.
 The score is calculated on the basis of the credit report which consists of the credit history.

 The CIBIL score ranges between 300 and 900.
-High score represents a good credit history thus closer the score to 900, the better it is.
-A score close to 300 represents a poor credit history which may lead to a rejection of loan applied.
+A high score represents a good credit history thus closer the score to 900, the better it is.
+A score close to 300 represents a poor credit history which may lead to a rejection of the loan applied.

-Only after being satisfied with the credit score of an individual, does the lender proceed with further applications of approval.
+Only after being satisfied with the credit score of an individual, does the lender proceed with further applications for approval.

 So, maintaining a good credit score and other factors like repayment capabilities will gain the lender confidence for loan approval, while a poor score may lead to rejection.